Bonifert/learnSmart/README.md

 # About The Project

 <p>
-   learnSmart is a full-stack web application designed to help users learn new languages or memorize definitions effectively.
+   learnSmart is a full-stack web application designed to help users learn new languages or memorize definitions effectively with AI.
 Users can register and create personalized learning spaces by creating topics and adding terms with clear definitions.
+The user can also create topics with the AI.
 The application utilizes features like flashcards and spaced repetition algorithms to enhance learning and retention.
 </p>

-_Please note that the project is not yet finished.
-I'm currently working on it._

 <!-- TABLE OF CONTENTS -->